 So how do we address this issue, along with the other major issues identified above?
 If we are to really deal with the problem, we need to radically depart from the current career management system.

 The first requirement is to separate the process of selecting high command from the process of finding our best junior commanders.
-We should look to create a true executive stream, selected at captain, of the 5% or so who most possess the skills relevant to high command.
+We should look to create a true executive stream, selected at captain, of the cohort who most possess the skills relevant to high command.
 These individuals should be fast tracked through a career of key staff appointments before reaching 1* much earlier than might currently be expected.
 The Civil Service’s MIDIT scheme could provide something of a model.

 Meanwhile we should look to create multiple specialist streams for those who do not get selected for high command, or who opt for a different career path.
 A command/combat stream would see officers occupying command slots for three years or more at a time and with reduced staff roles, but with a ceiling of brigade command.
 A procurement stream would generate in-house procurement specialists who can remain in post long enough to take responsibility for entire projects.
 Many other streams, including cyber and other technical specialisations, could be created.
 Each stream could be incentivised separately with different pay or terms of service to suit specific roles.
 One consequence of this change would be a reduction in the number of officers available to fill generalist staff roles meaning that uniformed personnel would have to fill a staff role only where necessary, with the remainder filled by civil servants.